fniessink/toisto/README.md

 Command-line app to practice languages. *Toisto* is Finnish and means *reiteration, playback, repetition, reproduction*.

 Toisto is alpha software at the moment.
-It comes with a limited set of words and phrases in Dutch and Finnish.
+It comes with a limited set of words and phrases in Dutch, English, and Finnish.

 ## User guide